4fecta/4fecta.ca/_posts/pathfinder-editorial/2022-01-04-pathfinder-editorial.md

 ---
 Hi, here's a blog post I found on my old website that I decided to transfer here.
 The problem being discussed is [Path Finder](https://dmoj.ca/problem/pathfind), one of the problems I authored earlier in my career.
 Please give it a shot if you haven't already before you proceed to the solution below!

-In order to solve this problem, you must first know at least one of the two following graph algorithms: Breadth First Search (BFS) or Depth First Search (DFS).
+In order to solve this problem, you must first know at least one of the two following graph traversal algorithms: Breadth First Search (BFS) or Depth First Search (DFS).
 If you are not familiar with these, I recommend doing a quick Google search to see a quick overview on how they do what they do.
 With that out of the way, let’s proceed to the solution.

-For the first subtask, notice that the grid can have a maximum of $$2\,000 * 2\,000 = 4\,000\,000$$ cells in the grid.
-If we view each cell of the grid as a node and we add edges to the direct neighbours of each node, we can directly apply either BFS or DFS to the given grid.
-This direct application of any graph traversal algorithm has a time complexity of $$\mathcal{O}(NM)$$.
-Below you can see a simple implementation of this algorithm:
+For the first subtask, notice that there can be a maximum of $$2\,000 \times 2\,000 = 4\,000\,000$$ cells in the grid.
+If we view each cell of the grid as a vertex and we add edges to the orthogonal neighbours of each node, we can directly apply either BFS or DFS to the given grid.
+Either of these algorithms have a time complexity of $$\mathcal{O}(NM)$$.
+You can see a simple implementation of this algorithm below:

 {% highlight cpp %}
 #include <bits/stdc++.h>